These will match even the best restaurant version that you’ve tasted

 - Heat a 12-inch or larger skillet over medium heat, add 1 to 2 Tbsp. coconut oil and ground meats.
 Cook until just browned, about 3 to 5 minutes, crumbling the meats as they cook.
 Transfer meat to paper toweling to drain.

 - Return meat to pan.
 Add sauce mixture.
-Stir in jicama, cooking 1 to 2 minutes more.
+Stir in jicama and any optional ingredients, cooking 1 to 2 minutes more.
 Season with salt and pepper to taste.

 - Serve in lettuce leaves.
-Allow guests to top with chopped peanuts, if desired.
+Allow guests to top with nuts, if desired.

 Wine Pairing Guide